thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

    Jetson Xavier NX - Run from SSD

-Booting From SD Card
+Booting from SD Card
 ~~~~~~~~~~~~~~~~~~~~

 Boot via SD card will be done the same way as an NVMe.
 In the case of the Jetson
-Xavier NX, the SOM will always boot from eMMC, initially, but if properly
+Xavier NX, the SoM will always boot from eMMC, initially, but if properly
 configured, can then hand over the boot process to another memory medium.
 Therefore, it will always be required that a working image is flashed to the
 eMMC of the Jetson, and then, that, or a new filesystem, is placed onto the SD